The many classical faces of quantum structures: Toposes

-To connect contextual sets to probabilities and the Born rule, we have to translate states of $A$ into terms of the spectral contextual set $X$, and observables of $A$ into terms of the canonical contextual set $C \mapsto C$.
-For the latter one has to resort to approximations, as not every $a \in A$ will be present in each $C \in \cC(A)$; this process is sometimes called \emph{daseinisation}~\cite{doeringisham:thing}.
+To connect contextual sets to probabilities and the Born rule, we have to translate states of $A$ into some notion based on the spectral contextual set $X$, and observables of $A$ into some notion based on the canonical contextual set $C \mapsto C$.
+For the latter, one has to resort to approximations, as not every $a \in A$ will be present in each $C \in \cC(A)$; this process is sometimes called \emph{daseinisation}~\cite{doeringisham:thing}.
 The former has a satisfying solution in terms of \emph{piecewise states}: piecewise linear (completely) positive maps $A \to \C$.